 Referencing the Italian folktale The Adventures of Pinocchio, Maclean’s new film, Spite Your Face, offers a powerful critique of contemporary ‘post truth’ political rhetoric, in which the dubious language of truth is used and abused to enhance personal, corporate and political power.
 Set across two worlds, the upper realm is bright, ordered and glittering, populated by silver-skinned, manipulative characters, while all below is dirty, impoverished, flooded and grey.
 A bottle of Truth works its ambiguous magic, as a Madonna-like character offers a destitute young boy a way into the shimmering riches of the kingdom above.
 The price he pays is to cast himself morally adrift.
 He discovers that (un)Truth proves a worthy substitute for the real thing, packaged up and sold to an unquestioning public.
 Riches, power and adoration are his rewards for playing his part in an ethically barren, corporate illusion.
 At least, until Truth itself runs out.

-Spite Your Face will return to Scotland to be shown at Talbot Rice Gallery in early 2018.
+Spite Your Face returned to Scotland in 2018 to be exhibited at Talbot Rice Gallery from 24 February to 5 May.

 Rachel Maclean is a Glasgow-based artist (b.1987, Edinburgh, Scotland).
 Working predominantly with the moving image, Maclean has had significant recent success, with major exhibitions at HOME, Manchester and Tate Britain in 2016.
 After graduating from Edinburgh College of Art, her work came to public attention in New Contemporaries 2009.
 She went on to win the Margaret Tait Award in 2013, was twice shortlisted for the Jarman Award, and achieved widespread critical acclaim for Feed Me (2015) in the British Art Show 8.